In Aleppo, Syrian rebels show signs of strain

 Abu Ali, another rebel commander, told Reuters that poor communications and heavy shelling were making it harder to send reinforcements to the frontline.
 Assad’s tanks had been advancing and shelling rebel positions before retreating, he added.

 The Free Syrian Army - a loose alliance of armed rebel groups - had set up more checkpoints overnight on roads leading into Aleppo.
-But the fighters manning them appeared to know little about what was going on a few hundred meters from their own station.
+But the fighters manning them appeared to know little about what was going on a few hundred metres (yards) from their own station.

 Rebel fighters said Assad’s forces had started to erect their own checkpoints in parts of Aleppo.